nghiattran/locomotion/README.md

 # locomotion
-Unity 5 compatible Locomotion system
+Unity 5 compatible Locomotion System

+This is a clone for Unity Locomotion System.
+I have make some changes so that it is Unity 5 compatible.